-it aims to make the Marine Corps stronger or more capable.
-Naval integration; great power competition; expeditionary advanced base operations; and Force Design 2030 are some of the important ongoing topics covered in the pages of Proceedings.
+Bring new thinking about how the U.S. Marine Corps will tackle the security challenges of the coming decades.
+No issue is too big or too narrow -- as long as it aims to make the Marine Corps stronger or more capable.
+Stand-in forces; great power competition; EABO; and Force Design 2030 are just a few of the important ongoing topics.
 Dare to write about the toughest issues.

 - Essays must be no more than 2,500 words, excluding end notes and sources.
 Include word count on title page of the essay.